logicuniverse/manifesto/README.md

 The geometric nature of LogicIR naturally enforces a **Spatial Access Control** model.
 Permissions are not assigned to "files," but to **Topological Zones**, creating a secure environment for Human-AI co-creation:

 - **Axial Isolation:** An agent (e.g., an optimization AI) can be restricted to modifying logic within the Spatial domain (-Y) while being barred from the Temporal domain (+Y).
-- **Fractal Containment:** Access can be scoped to a specific **LUI (Logic Unit Instance)** subtree.
-A contributor can have full sovereignty within their assigned logic node but remain a "black box" to the rest of the macro-topology.
+- **Fractal Containment:** Access can be scoped to a specific **LUI** subtree.
+A contributor can have full sovereignty within their assigned logic unit but remain a "black box" to the rest of the macro-topology.
 - **Coordinate-Based Auditing (The Logic Black Box):** Every modification is signed with a coordinate-based timestamp, creating an immutable ledger of topological evolution.
 This forms a **"Logic Black Box"**: because every state transition is tied to a deterministic coordinate path, any logic failure can be perfectly reconstructed and debugged by traversing the exact spatial-temporal trajectory of the fault.
 We no longer ask "who changed line 42," but "which agent altered the Z-Axis injection at Coordinate [A, B, C] at **Engineering Time T**."

 **Fractal Regression & Deterministic Testing**